Self-Care: 7 Ways To Take Care Of Yourself

 Decluttering is a skill that takes time to develop; throwing things that no more in use or no more has memories attached to it helps us to bring our lives back in shape.
 Alongside, being organised not just means cleaning up the spaces but also taking time to schedule our routine in check- maintaining to-do lists, using planners and calendars to avoid any professional or personal mistakes.

-Being mindful about our surroundings, being fully aware of the present moment- awareness of our thoughts, feelings, bodily sensations and the surrounding environment helps us to stay calm, relaxed and manage stress in a much better manner.
+Being mindful of our surroundings, being fully aware of the present moment- awareness of our thoughts, feelings, bodily sensations and the surrounding environment helps us to stay calm, relaxed and manage stress in a much better manner.
 Also, practising yoga and relaxation exercises, such as deep breathing exercises daily could always have impacts in ways one can never imagine.

 Disconnecting from social media